Prince Andrew photo would 'shake the monarchy' if released

 A photographer claims to have a "shocking" unreleased picture of Prince Andrew.

-Daily Mail has reported a photographer who worked for the BBC during the disgraced Duke's bombshell 2019 Newsnight interview has a picture that would "shake the monarchy" if it was ever released.
+Daily Mail has reported a photographer who worked for the BBC during the disgraced Duke's bombshell 2019 Newsnight interview has a picture from the day that would "shake the monarchy" if it was ever released.

 The publication understands the Prince insisted the picture was kept secret but the photographer, Mark Harrison, said it might make an appearance in the upcoming film Scoop, which will focus on how the BBC secured the disastrous interview.